afombravo/2FAST2Q/README.md

 ![](https://github.com/afombravo/2FAST2Q/blob/main/C_mode.gif)

-The default running mode is in "Counter" mode, however the user might want to run 2FAST2Q in 'Extract and Counter' mode. where features are not aligned to a reference, but *de novo* extracted from the file based on indicated search sequences.
+The default running mode is in "Counter" mode, however the user might want to run 2FAST2Q in 'Extract and Counter' mode where features are not aligned to a reference, but *de novo* extracted from the file based on indicated search sequences.
 Consider the folowing example:

 ![](https://github.com/afombravo/2FAST2Q/blob/main/EC_mode.gif)